18kimn/blog/src/routes/[postType]/writing/professionalism/index.md

 a material sense (division of labor) and in an ideological sense (material relations are obfuscated when we buy into the idea of academic workers as producers of knowledge for the sake of itself).
-As Nick Mitchell writes in his 2019 essay
+As Nick Mitchell writes in her 2019 essay
 ["Summertime Selves,"](https://thenewinquiry.com/summertime-selves-on-professionalization/)
 which inspired this blog post, never are we more of it than